[This review has been updated to reflect disabling syncing in Android and LastPass' price jump. It originally was published on Dec. 18, 2017.]

 RoboForm's Security Center audits your existing passwords, offers an overall security score, gives you ratings for each password and lists passwords that you've reused across multiple sites.
 But there's no multipassword changer like the ones Dashlane or LastPass have, so you'll have to visit each site and generate a new password if you want to correct your square.

 RoboForm calculates your password strength using an open-source strength estimator known as "zxcvbn," which RoboForm claims is more accurate than other commonly used systems.
-As a result, your password-strength score on RoboForm may be quite a bit lower than it is on other password managers.
+As a result, your password-strength score on RoboForm may be quite a bit lower than it is on other password managers, but your resulting passwords may be stronger.

-Emergency Access is, somewhat bafflingly, hidden from users.
-To use it, you must click on the RoboForm icon in the menu bar.
+When we first reviewed RoboForm, you had click on the RoboForm icon in the menu bar to reach the Emergency Access feature.
+A RoboForm spokesperson has told us that the feature is now accessible from the main menu bar.
 You can designate individuals to gain access to your account in case you become incapacitated.

 You specify an amount of time the designee needs to wait before they will receive access; during that waiting period, you can deny them access in case you recover within that window.
 It's odd that RoboForm buried this useful feature in the menu bar while the desktop interface had plenty of space for it.